 Experts recommend allocating around 25-30 percent of your net monthly income for housing.
 No more.
 To understand what that means for you, begin by adding up every source of income you have for the month.
 For example, if you and your spouse earn $2,000 each per month, plus an additional $500 as a contract worker, you would have $4,500 per month for living expenses.
 Multiply that amount by .25 and again by .30.
 Using this formula, you would see that you have between $1,125 and $1,350 per month to spend on your mortgage payment.

 Trimming your weekly budget will help to make this expense affordable and help you set aside extra money for inevitable repairs and maintenance costs as they come your way as well.
+Instead of splurging, looking for inexpensive or free things to do around Redford and save a few extra dollars.

 Understand Where Your Money Goes